GSD Course Bulletin - Spring 2014

 Bing Wang, Eugene Kohn

-In today’s constellation of increasingly connected urban centers, shifts in cultural preferences, design thinking, and spatial significations often reflect and parallel transitions in capital forces and economic realities, locally and across the globe.
-This course begins with the premise that globalization imposes forces and tensions that directly impact the formation and production of the urban built environment, and that future real estate and design professionals will have a competitive advantage if they are well-prepared to understand, navigate, and indeed lead amidst the vicissitudes of cultural and economic disequilibrium and disruptions of the global realm.
+In today’s connected urban centers, shifts in cultural preferences, design thinking, and spatial significations often reflect and parallel transitions in capital forces and economic realities, locally and across the globe.
+This course begins with the premise that globalization imposes forces and tensions that directly impact the formation and production of the urban built environment, and that future real estate and design professionals will have a competitive advantage if they are well-prepared to navigate the cultural and economic disequilibrium and disruptions of the global realm.

 For these challenges, this project-based course encourages a forward-looking examination of and exposure to complexity in today’s real estate design, development and investment process, through students’ hand-on experience, creative propositions, risk-taking judgment training, and the exercise of leadership in real estate and design projects in the real world.
-The course integrates domestic and international field studies, lectures, and class discussion, and encourages students to rethink, anticipate, and reinvent practice paradigms in both real estate and design fields that respond to exigent and projected transformative environmental, market, economic and cultural changes, while fully leveraging highly-interactive, semester-long engagement with accomplished real estate and/or design leaders.
+The course integrates domestic and international field studies, and encourages students to rethink, anticipate, and reinvent practice paradigms in both real estate and design fields.

-The pedagogical focuses of this course are two-folds: to provide practice opportunities in an academic setting for students to sharpen their professional skills required to traverse global contexts as culturally sensitive and professionally savvy practitioners, and, to establish an intellectual framework for students to understand and embrace the interrelationship between real estate and design so that creativity and design thinking become value-adding and differentiating component in real estate thought leadership and development.
+The pedagogical focuses of this course are to: 1) provide practice opportunities for students to sharpen professional skills required to traverse global contexts as culturally-sensitive and professional practitioners, and 2) to establish an intellectual framework for students to understand the interrelationship between real estate and design.

 Each year, the Global Leadership in Real Estate and Design course focuses on two development/investment sites — one domestic and the other international.
-For the Spring semester in 2014, the two development/investment sites will be on the downtown Boston waterfront and in a scenic area surrounding Haizhu Lake in Guangzhou, China.
+For Spring 2014, the two sites will be:

-Sandwiched between the Rose Kennedy Greenway and the Boston Harbor, this year’s domestic project is an once-in-a-lifetime opportunity to rethink and redefine the relationship between downtown Boston and Boston Harbor.
+This year’s domestic project is an opportunity to rethink and redefine the relationship between downtown Boston and Boston Harbor.
 The project is the redevelopment of the Boston Harbor Garage—a monolithic 7 story structure of 459,000 square feet, built during the era when the waterfront was something to be avoided rather than celebrated.
 Acquired by the developer in 2007 for $153 million, the property currently has a net profit of $8.5 million annually.
-Led by the professors and with constant interaction and communications with the developer, architects, brokerage firms and other real estate professionals, students will address questions such as: Is it in the best interest of the city and the public to redevelop this site?
+With constant interaction with the developer, architects, brokerage firms and other real estate professionals, students will address questions such as: Is it in the best interest of the city and the public to redevelop this site?
 If so, how it should be redeveloped?
-What vision can successfully integrate the interests of the city, the public, the developer, and investors?